oracle/terraform-provider-oci/website/docs/d/database_db_homes.html.markdown

 # Data Source: oci_database_db_homes
 This data source provides the list of Db Homes in Oracle Cloud Infrastructure Database service.

 Gets a list of database homes in the specified DB system and compartment.
-A database home is a directory where Oracle database software is installed.
+A database home is a directory where Oracle Database software is installed.

 ## Example Usage